poonam2309/kubernates-assignment/README.md

 ## How to deploy the application in Kubernates
 ### 1. Create namespace in kubernates
-Namespace is dedicated spce or environment to deploy the application into kubernates.
+Namespace is dedicated space or environment to deploy the application into kubernates.
 ```
 kubectl create ns app
 namespace/app created